mdbootstrap/mdb-ui-kit/README-FINAL.md

 - [Bootstrap default rendering reference documentation](http://fezvrasta.github.io/bootstrap-material-design/components/buttons/)
 - [Migration](http://fezvrasta.github.io/bootstrap-material-design/migration/)

 ## Support

+The things to do are a lot and the time is little, if you are a passionate developer with experience with Bootstrap and Bootstrap Material Design and you have some spare time, please consider becoming a contributor of this project!
+If you are interested contact @FezVrasta or just adopt one of our [issues](https://github.com/FezVrasta/bootstrap-material-design/issues).

 If you like this project you may support it by [donating](http://fezvrasta.github.io/bootstrap-material-design), starring this repository or reporting issues.
 All issues filed should be reduced to a [CodePen](http://codepen.io/rosskevin/pen/eJMMVB) test case where possible.